kuyg0002/cst8918-w24-A05-kuyg0002/README.md

 ## Prof: Robert McKenney
 # LAB-A05 Terraform Web Server

+# Steps with screenshoots I have taken in this lab:
+1.
+![A screenshot of a computer Description automatically generated](./Screenshots/1. a05-architecture.png)

+2.
+![A screenshot of a computer Description automatically generated](./Screenshots/1. after terraform plan.png)

+3.
+![A screenshot of a computer Description automatically generated](./Screenshots/2.
+Before terraform apply.png)

+4.
+![A screenshot of a computer Description automatically generated](./Screenshots/3. creating resources.png)

+5.
+![A screenshot of a computer Description automatically generated](./Screenshots/4. after all resources created.png)

+6.
+![A screenshot of a computer Description automatically generated](./Screenshots/5.from azure portal- all resources.png)

+7.
+![A screenshot of a computer Description automatically generated](./Screenshots/6. my linux configuratin.png)

+8.
+![A screenshot of a computer Description automatically generated](./Screenshots/7. after terraform destroy.png)
 # Background
 This hands-on lab activity will explore using Terraform to deploy a simple web server on Azure.
 We will complete it together during class.
 Prerequisites